 Appendix I and Appendix II are trust declarations.
 We will accept these with an application when the policy is being purchased "in trust".

-The intent of the declaration is to show the existence of the trust and to provide some details, not to establish it.
-The declaration is simply to describe the general terms of the trust.
+The intent of these declarations is to show the existence of the trust and to provide some details, not to establish it.
+These declarations are simply to describe the general terms of the trust.
 These are examples and should be modified by the client where necessary to reflect the actual terms of the trust.

 - The first declaration can be used for Child Tax Benefit monies.
 Other monies should not be intermingled.

 - The second declaration is to be used for any monies transferred by way of a gift or a loan to a trust for the benefit of a trust beneficiary.

 This form should be used when the funds are originating from Child Tax Benefit monies: